patlegu/docs/docs/development/automate-builds-with-jenkins.md

 ### Workstation Installation

 For local development and testing the first two options make a lot of sense because they need very little extra configuration.
-To install Jenkins self-executable just:
+To install the Jenkins self-executable:

 1. Download the `jenkins.war` to a suitable location, in this example the `home` directory is being used:

         cd ~
         wget http://mirrors.jenkins.io/war-stable/latest/jenkins.war

+2. You will need Java in order to run Jenkins using this method:

+        add-apt-repository ppa:webupd8team/java
+        apt-get update
+        apt-get install oracle-java8-installer

-2. Run the executable with the following command (you can change the port as needed):
+3. Run the executable with the following command (you can change the port as needed):

         java -jar jenkins.war --httpPort=8080

-3. In your browser load Jenkins using the address: [http://localhost:8080](http://localhost:8080)
+4. In your browser load Jenkins using the address: [http://localhost:8080](http://localhost:8080)

 If you prefer to use a Docker image then: